dennisvdang/Springboard-Portfolio/README.md

 - **Mini Projects**: Projects using industry-standard tools and libraries for data manipulation and analysis
 - **Guided Capstone**: An end-to-end data science project experience

-Not included in this repo are my two independent capstones, which have their own repositories that you can find here:
+Not included in this repo are my two independent capstones, which have their own repositories.
+Links below:

 - [Automated Chorus Detection](https://github.com/dennisvdang/chorus-detection)
 - [QA Information Retrieval System](https://github.com/dennisvdang/QA-Retrieval-System)